tldr-pages/tldr/pages/common/gdc.md

 # gdc

-> GNU front-end D Compiler.
+> D compiler using gcc as a backend.
 > More information: <https://wiki.dlang.org/Using_GDC>.

 - Create an executable: